Will we bounce back?

 - how all of humanity is in it together (whatever this it might be)

 These lessons are unlikely to come from our governments (not from the federal government, that's for sure), but they will come from true leaders who are handling the situation with selfless passion as we speak.
 We all have seen these examples many times already.

 Let’s have each other’s backs.
-Check in.
+Check-in.
 Connect in whichever ways we can.
 Help those we can help, worry about the things we can actually control, and do what’s in our power.

 We’ll bounce back, scarred and battered, but stronger and more resilient.
 Millions of people will die.
 Millions of people will be disabled for the rest of their lives.
 And whole generations will never be the same, and will always remember the devastating Coronavirus pandemic of 2020.
-But on a brighter side, we are likely to see a variety of implementations of UBI across the world, universal healthcare in America along with guaranteed paid sick and family leave (finally!).
-The economy will shift from pumping imaginary "value" into "stock market" to responsible sustainability.
-We may actually have a fighting chance at slowing down climate change crisis; we may even come up with creative solutions for it, and survive it after all.
+But on the brighter side, we are likely to see a variety of implementations of UBI across the world, universal healthcare in America along with guaranteed paid sick and family leave (finally!).
+The economy will shift from pumping imaginary "value" into the "stock market" to responsible sustainability.
+We may actually have a fighting chance at slowing down the climate change crisis; we may even come up with creative solutions for it, and survive it after all.

 It's going to be bad.
 But we will bounce back 💪